I2PM/Standard-Documents-for-Subject-Orientation/README.md

-# Standard document for PASS (Partially Obsolete)
+# Standard document for PASS (deprecated)

-These documents contain the standard description (meta-model) for the subject-oriented modeling language PASS.

-The Web Ontology Lanague (OWL) is used to specify the structure (standard_PASS_ont_v_1.0.0.owl)  and Abstarct state machine (ASM) notation is used to define the execution semantic.

-Thomas Schallers method fpr describing organisational structures is used for describing the implementation context of a subject oriented model

-Note the LateX-Book Projekt in Folder "standard" is obsolete.
-The projekt has been moved to its own GitHub projekt that is interlinked with Overleaf for shared editing.
+See https://github.com/I2PM/PASS-Standard-Book-Tex-Project for the LateX-Book Projekt, which is interlinked with Overleaf for shared editing.

+See https://github.com/I2PM/Standard-PASS-Ontology for the exchange standard (OWL).